mclemente/compendium-browser/README.md

 # Compendium Browser

 Tired of scrolling compendia?
-Easily browse and filter for spells, feats, items, and NPCs using Compendium Browser.
+Easily browse and filter for spells, feats, items, and actors using Compendium Browser.

-## Installation

-1. Go to the Add-on Modules tab in Foundry Setup
-2. Click Install Module and search for **Compendium Browser** OR paste this link: `https://github.com/League-of-Foundry-Developers/compendium-browser/releases/latest/download/module.json`
-3. Open your world and go to Settings>Manage Modules and enable Compendium Browser

 ![example](preview.jpg)

 ## Details

-Only the Gamemaster has access to the Settings, where they can enable or disable player access to the spell or npc-browser.
-It is **highly** recommended to disable any compendia that do not contain spell or should not be used in the NPC Browser. .
+Only the Gamemaster has access to the Settings, where they can enable or disable player access to specific tabs.

-This application enables anyone to add their own custom spell or npc filters via the api.
-After initialization the app can be found under game.compendiumBrowser where either addSpellFilter or addNpcFilter can be used to add a filter.
+### Adding your own filters
+You can add your own filter to by calling `game.compendiumBrowser.addSpellFilter`, `game.compendiumBrowser.addNpcFilter`, `game.compendiumBrowser.addFeatFilter`, and `game.compendiumBrowser.addItemFilter`.
 This does support any data that the spell or npc has, including flags.

 ## License